MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/web-api-client-errors.md

 ### Cause

-There is no single-valued navigation property in the contact entity type named `parentcustomerid`.
-See [contact EntityType > Single-valued navigation properties](/power-apps/developer/data-platform/webapi/reference/contact#single-valued-navigation-properties).
+This error occurs because there is no single-valued navigation property in the contact entity type named `parentcustomerid`.
+For more information, see [Single-valued navigation properties](/power-apps/developer/data-platform/webapi/reference/contact#single-valued-navigation-properties).

 `parentcustomerid` is the logical name of a lookup column in the contact table.
 All lookups are represented by single-valued navigation properties in OData.
-The names of the lookup properties don’t always match the corresponding single-valued navigation property name.
+The names of the lookup properties don't always match the corresponding single-valued navigation property name.

-In this case, the `parentcustomerid` column is a customer lookup type that may link to either the Account or Contact tables.
+In this case, the `parentcustomerid` column is a customer lookup type that may link to either the account or contact tables.
 To support this customer lookup, there are two separate relationships and each has a different single-valued navigation property.
-The correct single-valued navigation property to use in this case is `parentcustomerid_account`.
+The correct single-valued navigation property in this case is `parentcustomerid_account`.

 ### How to avoid

 Verify that the navigation property name you use exists in the [CSDL $metadata document](/power-apps/developer/data-platform/webapi/web-api-service-documents#csdl-metadata-document).
-For more information, see [web-api-navigation-properties](/power-apps/developer/data-platform/webapi/web-api-navigation-properties).
-Note the section on [Multi-table lookups](/power-apps/developer/data-platform/webapi/web-api-navigation-properties#multi-table-lookups).
+For more information, see the [Multi-table lookups](/power-apps/developer/data-platform/webapi/web-api-navigation-properties#multi-table-lookups) section in the article [Web API Navigation Properties](/power-apps/developer/data-platform/webapi/web-api-navigation-properties).

 ### See also